ndrewtl/airspace-jekyll/_posts/2017-02-08-funandloops.md

 library(gridExtra)
 ```

-We will use data from the <a href="http://www.livingplanetindex.org/home/index">Living Planet Index</a>, which you have already downloaded from <a href="https://github.com/ourcodingclub/CC-5-fun-and-loop">the repository</a> (Click on 'Clone or Download/Download ZIP' and then unzip the files).
+We will use data from the <a href="http://www.livingplanetindex.org/home/index" target="_blank">Living Planet Index</a>, which you have already downloaded from <a href="https://github.com/ourcodingclub/CC-5-fun-and-loop" target="_blank">the repository</a> (Click on 'Clone or Download/Download ZIP' and then unzip the files).
 When you run `read.csv(file.choose())`, a window will pop up, from where you can navigate to the folder where you saved the `LPI_data_loops.csv` file.
-Note that this is a different subset of the LPI data and not the same as in the <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html">data visualisation tutorial</a>, so please download the new data file from <a href="https://github.com/ourcodingclub/CC-5-fun-and-loop">here</a>.
+Note that this is a different subset of the LPI data and not the same as in the <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html" target="_blank">data visualisation tutorial</a>, so please download the new data file from <a href="https://github.com/ourcodingclub/CC-5-fun-and-loop" target="_blank">here</a>.

 ```r
 # Import data from the Living Planet Index - population trends of vertebrate species from 1970 to 2014